What are schools doing to prepare against gun violence? We've gathered research on strategies and effects.

 Government bans on lightweight plastic shopping bags have spread in recent years amid fears about plastic’s negative impact on the environment.
 But alternatives are not necessarily better.

 Ads, Public Opinion

-Updated May 2013: A review of scholarship and resources related to campaign advertising and its effects.
+2016 updated review of scholarship and resources related to negative campaign advertising and its effects.